Waymo brings more self-driving cars to California – with sights set on New York

 And what about safety?
 Waymo insists that its cars are safer than human-driven vehicles, coming out on top when comparing crashes over an equivalent amount of miles.
 Then there's the immeasurable impact of avoiding DUIs by Waymo-ing home from a bar rather than driving.
 However, Tesla, which is fast trying to move into the autonomous ride-hailing market, is coming up against safety concerns.

-In Texas, Tesla's proposed Robotaxi launch, which was set for 22 June this year, has been pushed back until September.
+In Texas, Tesla's Robotaxi launch, which was set for 22 June this year, did go ahead, but has been slower than anticipated.
+While there are now less than a dozen Robotaxis on Austin's streets, they are only available via private invite and it could be some time before they're available to the general public.
 The tech differs from Waymo's, with Tesla taxis relying mostly on cameras to detect hazards and other vehicles, whereas Waymo uses a combination of sensors, lasers and cameras.
 The cameras, some experts feel, can be sensitive to poor light and fog, rendering them less reliable in certain weather conditions.

 Charlotte Gunn is a writer and editor with 20 years experience in journalism, audience growth and content strategy.
 Formerly the Editor of NME, Charlotte has written for publications such as Rolling Stone, CN Traveller, The Face and Red.